Should You Sell or Rent Your Home?

 Get the Numbers!

-In order to make an educated decision, you’ll need to obtain accurate numbers.
+In order to make an educated decision on whether to sell or rent, you’ll need to obtain accurate numbers.
 So the very first step you need to take is finding out what your home will rent for in addition to how much it will sell for.

 What’s Your Home Worth?